shevernitskiy/amo/README.md

 ### Parameters

-Some methods can receive typical request parameters: _order, with, page, limit_ and _filter_
+Some methods can receive typical request parameters: _order, with, page, limit_, and _filter_

 #### With

-Can take array of strings.
+Accepts an array of strings.

 ```ts
 with: ["drive_url", "amojo_id", "amojo_rights", "datetime_settings"]